 third woman reached out and took my hand, "Come on,

-free as I started to go into shock, mumbled something about
+her free as I started to go into shock, mumbled something

-leaving my wallet in the bar, and made a bee-line for the
+about leaving my wallet in the bar, and made a bee-line for

-pretending to believe me.
-I was scared to death, any
+she said, pretending to believe me.
+I was scared to

-thoughts I'd had about discovering something new and
+death, any thoughts I'd had about discovering something new

 I waited outside under the street light,